getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/github.md

 title: GitHub
 sidebar_order: 4
 ---
-You can now use the data from your commits to GitHub to help you find and fix bugs faster.
+You can now use the data from your GitHub commits to help you find and fix bugs faster.

 ## Configure GitHub